Featured System - November 2012

 Looking at cytochrome oxidase from many organisms, we find commonalities and differences.
 The one shown here on the left is from mitochondria (PDB entry 1v54).
 It has the prototypical structure, with three core subunits, termed I, II and III, that perform the reaction, surrounded by a host of smaller subunits that tune its action.
 PSI researchers have recently solved the structure of an unusual variation on this theme, shown on the right (PDB entry 2yev).
 This cytochrome oxidase is made by the bacterium Thermus thermophilus.
 In it, the I and III subunits are fused into one long chain, and surprisingly, cytochrome c is fused to the II subunit.
 In most cases, cytochrome c is a separate, soluble protein that delivers electrons to cytochrome oxidase.
 In this bacterium, however, the cytochrome is fixed in place.

 There are more surprises in this structure as we look closer into the internal mechanisms.
 The coordinated action of creating water from oxygen and pumping protons requires two sources of protons: one for the reaction and one for the pumping.
 These are delivered via two separate pathways in the enzyme.
 Previous structures have identified a key glutamate amino acid that acts as the gate, controlling the flow of protons along one pathway of amino acids and water molecules that runs through the enzyme.
 The new structure, however, is missing this glutamate, and the gating is instead thought to be performed by a duo of tyrosine and serine.
-To take a closer look at these two proton pathways, click on the image for an interactive Jmol.
+To take a closer look at these two proton pathways, the JSmol tab below displays an interactive JSmol.

 The two proton pathways are shown in green (D-pathway) and yellow (K-pathway).
 Water molecules are shown in large spheres.
 The key gating amino acids are seen at the top of the green pathway.
 The active site also includes the heme cofactors (pink spheres), the copper ion (turquoise sphere), two water molecules in the site where oxygen binds (bright red spheres), and an unusual histidine and tyrosine that are crosslinked together (red ball-and-stick).
 Use the button to switch between the Therm